jjstn-lee/agentic-workflow-challenge/README.md

-# Medscape Take-Home Assignment: Agentic AI Workflow Challenge
+# Agentic AI Workflow Challenge

-A Python package submitted as part of my interview process with Medscape.
+A Python package implementing an agentic AI workflow.

 ## Installation and Usage